markmead/portfolio/src/projects/mercy-delta.md

 ---
-brand: Mercy Delta
+title: Statement Prints from Day to Night
+path: mercy-delta
 description: Iconic prints from an independent luxury brand, producing small sustainable collections that suit every woman, and can be worn year after year.
-path: mercy-delta
 tech:
   [
     'Adobe XD',